DITAWriter/LwDITA_Code_Samples/TRS-80 Expansion Module (MDITA Expanded - With Keys)/model_II_boot_errors_table.md

 ---
 id: model_II_boot_errors_table
-shortdesc: List of the possible error messages you may encounter when using the <span data-keyref="computer_model" /> upon boot-up.
+shortdesc: List of the possible error messages you may encounter when using the [computer_model] upon boot-up.
 author: Wilson Rodriquez
 ---